Abhii-07/Calculator-React/README.md

 1. <a href="https://www.figma.com/">Figma</a> - Paste your design image to check the size of containers, width, etc.
 2. <a href="https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.

-## Acknowledgments

-A big thank you to anyone providing feedback on my <a href="https://www.frontendmentor.io/solutions/calculator-app-QeAU-DdsSj">solution</a>.
-It definitely helps to find new ways to code and find easier solutions!